-Amaurosis fugax is loss of vision in one eye due to a temporary lack of blood flow to the retina.
-It may be a sign of an impending stroke.
+Amaurosis fugax is a temporary loss of vision in one eye due to a lack of blood flow to the retina.

 Causes of Amaurosis fugax